Nam-art/Profile-Application/README.md

 # Profile-Application
-A simple profile application with logging and bootstrap themes
+A simple profile application with logging and bootstrap themes made to demonstrate SQL, Bootstrap, and LINQ competency